aliscott/aws-prices-graphql/README.md

 This project creates a GraphQL API using the data from the AWS Price List Bulk API.

+This project currently uses a generic GraphQL schema to represent all AWS products.
+Future work might move to using schemas for each distinct AWS product.

 ## Table of Contents

 * [Example requests](#example-requests)